Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin

-\abstract {} {The main goal of this work, which is the second one of a three-paper series, is to test the results of a methodological improvement in the measurement of the magnification bias signal on a sample of submillimeter galaxies regarding the constraining power of cosmological parameters within the $\Lambda$CDM model.
-Important points that can affect the results are also raised, discussed and treated.} {The angular cross-correlation function between a sample of foreground GAMA galaxies with spectroscopic redshifts in the range $0.2<z<0.8$ and a sample of background submillimeter galaxies from H-ATLAS with photometric redshifts in the range $1.2<z<4.0$ is measured within a refined methodological framework discussed at length in Paper I of this series.
-Interpreting the weak lensing signal within the halo model formalism and carrying out a Markov chain Monte Carlo algorithm, we obtain the posterior distribution of both halo occupation distribution and cosmological parameters within a flat $\Lambda$CDM model.
-This analysis is also performed with the addition of galaxy clustering information in the form of the foreground angular auto-correlation function.} {We observe an overall remarkable improvement in terms of uncertainties in both HOD and cosmological parameters with respect to previous results.
-However, \emph{a priori} knowledge about $\beta$, the logarithmic slope of the background integral number counts, is paramount to derive constraints on $\sigma_8$ when using the cross-correlation data alone.
-Assuming a physically motivated prior distribution for $\beta$, we obtain mean values of $\Omega_m=0.18^{+0.03}_{-0.03}$ and $\sigma_8=1.04^{+0.11}_{-0.07}$ and an unconstrained distribution for the Hubble constant.
-These results are likely to suffer from an intrinsic bias in the data, since one of the fields, the GAMA15, appears to have an anomalous behavior; removing it yields mean values of $\Omega_m=0.30^{+0.05}_{-0.06}$ and $\sigma_8=0.92^{+0.07}_{-0.07}$.
-This issue becomes more apparent with the additional signal from the clustering of the foreground sample.
-However, the dependence of the results on the information about $\beta$ disappears, thus surmounting the above problem.
-Excluding the GAMA15 region, the results from the joint analysis yield mean values of $\Omega_m=0.36^{+0.03}_{-0.07}$ $\sigma_8=0.90^{+0.03}_{-0.03}$ and $h=0.76^{+0.14}_{-0.14}$.} {}
+\abstract {} {The main goal of this work is to test the results of a methodological improvement in the measurement of the magnification bias signal on a sample of submillimeter galaxies.
+In particular, we investigate the constraining power of cosmological parameters within the $\Lambda$CDM model.
+We also discuss important points that can affect the results.} {We measured the angular cross-correlation function between a sample of foreground GAMA II galaxies in a single wide spectroscopic redshift bin of $0.2<z<0.8$ and a sample of background submillimeter galaxies from Herschel-ATLAS.
+We focused on the photometric redshift range of $1.2<z<4.0,$ with an improved methodological framework.
+Interpreting the weak lensing signal within the halo model formalism and performing a Markov chain Monte Carlo (MCMC) algorithm, we obtained the posterior distribution of both the halo occupation distribution and cosmological parameters within a flat $\Lambda$CDM model.
+Our analysis was also performed with additional galaxy clustering information via a foreground angular auto-correlation function.} {We observed an overall remarkable improvement in terms of uncertainties in both the halo occupation distribution and cosmological parameters with respect to previous results.
+A priori knowledge about $\beta$, the logarithmic slope of the background integral number counts, is found to be paramount to derive constraints on $\sigma_8$ when using the cross-correlation data alone.
+Assuming a physically motivated prior distribution for $\beta$, we obtain mean values of $\Omega_m=0.23^{+0.03}_{-0.06}$ and $\sigma_8=0.79^{+0.10}_{-0.10}$ and an unconstrained distribution for the Hubble constant.
+These results are likely to suffer from sampling variance, since one of the fields, G15, appears to have an anomalous behavior with a systematically higher cross-correlation.
+We find that removing it from the sample yields mean values of $\Omega_m=0.27^{+0.02}_{-0.04}$ and $\sigma_8=0.72^{+0.04}_{-0.04}$ and, for the first time, a (loose) restriction of the Hubble constant is obtained via this observable: $h=0.79^{+0.13}_{-0.14}$.
+The addition of the angular auto-correlation of the foreground sample in a joint analysis tightens the constraints, but also reveals a discrepancy between both observables that might be an aggravated consequence of sampling variance or due to the presence of unmodeled aspects on small and intermediate scales.} {}

 \keywords{Galaxies: high-redshift -- Submillimeter: galaxies -- Gravitational lensing: weak -- Cosmology: dark matter}